LuckOfTheGambler/LuckOfTheGambler/README.md

 - This user has took effortless hours to do their cosplays, even in between no motivations.
 Copying said cosplay will make this user sad, bc their hardwork will probably meant nothing.

 - This user may lose mood depending on who their talking to, what their topic is and among other things, so interact with every caution.

+- If you've heard past dramas and/or rumors surrounding or about this user, pls don't bring it up in public chat.
+I don't want to be involved, and don't get this user's friends/moots involved, on another one and loose interest in playing games, esp when they just wanna see their friends.

 - This user likes signing Ata of others with compliments, positivity (I.g.: virtual hugs, take care and stay safe), and silliness / randomness / whimsy.